 The project will use machine learning to identify fungal biodiversity hotspots and take 10,000 samples from these ecosystems over the next year and a half.
 Beginning in April 2022, the first data set will take place in the Patagonia highlands.
 The Canadian tundra, the Mexican plateau, the Sahara, the Negev desert, Kazakhstan’s steppes, Tibet’s grasslands, and Russia’s taiga are all potential mycorrhizal hotspots.

 Once mapped out, SPUN hopes to identify the underground networks most at risk due to fertilizers, pesticides, deforestation, and urbanization.
 With this information, plans can be made to preserve and protect these areas.
-Understanding and conserving fungi ecosystems and preserve Earth's biodiversity..
+Understanding and conserving fungi ecosystems can help fight climate change and preserve Earth's biodiversity..